Alcolyvendas/MarIA/chainlit.md

-# Streaming chatbot with Azure OpenAI functions.
+# Streaming chatbot with Azure OpenAI functions

 This chatbot utilizes OpenAI's function calling feature to invoke appropriate functions based on user input and stream the response back.